 Myall Creek is probably the most commonly used entry.
-Skirt the southern edge of Quiera Clearing and get into the side creek that joins at AMG421253.
-Like Bullfrog, the top is scrubby, but there is a track for much of this.
-The creek then becomes bouldery, before the main cascades are reached at around AMG422246.
+One option is to skirt the edge of Quiera Clearing and get into the minor gully that joins Myall Creek at MGA421257.
+Like Bullfrog, the top of Myall Creek is scrubby, but there is a pad for much of this.
+The creek then becomes bouldery, before the main cascades are reached at around MGA422249.
 Scrambling is required, and a rope for pack lowering may be needed.
-There is one final drop of 10m at about AMG433242, which requires exposed sidling on a narrow ledge to the left to bypass.
+There are two larger waterfalls of about 10m lower down, one at MGA427244 and one at MGA433243, both of which can be bypassed by exposed sidling on narrow ledges to the true left.

 Transportation Spur is a common exit.
 It is quite straightforward, although steep at the bottom.
 The pass at the top starts on the right side of Pardon Point, and passes through a gap to the left side where it is easy to scramble out.
 Follow the ridge back to the road.
 The green areas involve heavy scrub, and can be very slow going.
 An alternative is to contour back to Quiera Clearing, which stays below the thick scrub.

 In Ettrema Creek itself, there are good campsites on the two sets of bends in Ettrema Creek downstream of the Bullfrog junction.
 There was a good campsite at the Myall Creek junction, though it has been somewhat taken over by nettles in recent times.
-There is a campsite at the Jones Creek junction, at a sandy bend at around AMG454264, and at the Tullyangela Creek junction.
+There is still enough of a grassy area for a couple of tents.
+Other campsites include: at the Jones Creek junction; at a sandy bend at around MGA456266 (AMG455264); opposite Gallows Gully; and at the Tullyangela Creek junction.

 Ettrema Creek is excellent walking between Bullfrog Creek and Myall Creek.
-It is mainly rocky open slabs with rock-hopping on boulders.
-Just before Myall Creek you start running into weeds in Ettrema Creek, mostly from the grazing on the tops at Quiera Clearing.
-Downstream from Myall Creek it is similar, although the weeds ease off a little.
+It is mainly rocky open slabs with rock-hopping on boulders, and occasional large pools for swimming.
+The water levels can be quite variable, and wading is likely in a few places.
+Experienced scramblers may be able to keep their feet dry most of the time.
+Just before Myall Creek you start running into weeds in Ettrema Creek, presumably from the grazing on the tops at Quiera Clearing.
+Downstream from Myall Creek it is similar, with rock hopping and intermittent large pools.
 Past Jones Creek, Ettrema Creek widens, the rocks for rock hopping get further apart, and some wading is almost inevitable.
 The last few kilometres to Tullyangela Creek are relatively easy going.

 Jones Creek is well worth a visit.
 The walking is excellent, there are some beautiful waterfalls, and the mines are worth a look if you remember a torch.
 The waterfalls need a bit of scrambling to bypass.
 Tinga Falls are the biggest set of falls in the creek, at around 40m high.
 This is about as far as most parties would come.

 Water quality cannot be guaranteed, particularly in and below Myall Creek due to grazing on the tops.
-Best is to take it from the smaller side creeks.
-Ettrema Creek above Myall Creek is probably OK.
-Jones Creek has a question mark over it due to the silver mines near creek level.
+Best is to take it from the smaller side creeks where possible.
+Ettrema Creek above Myall Creek is probably fine.
+Water from Jones Creek is best avoided due to leaching from the silver mines near creek level.